razo7/Nap-Hadoop-2.9.1/README.md

 ### Compilation
 1. Download Hadoop source code from [@here](https://hadoop.apache.org/releases.html) or clone this project.
 2. Make the changes in the desired java files, i.e., _RMContainerAllocator.java_.

+** Read the build instructions for Hadoop from BUILDING.txt (in the parent directory).

 3. Install cmake, Google protocol buffers (Proto buf 2.5), and Maven (for compiling).
 4. Run one of the following codes under the hadoop-project directory (Nap-Hadoop-2.9.1/hadoop-project/):